dbuscombe-usgs/doodle_labeller/README.md

 2. label a single image, with pre-masking (mask out imagery with a previously created binary mask), with 2 or more classes
 3. merge multiple label images together, each with with 2 or more classes

+The program will read 1- and 3-band imagery in all common file formats supported by [opencv](https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html).
+4+ band imagery must be in formats supported by the [tifffile](https://pypi.org/project/tifffile/) library.
+Geotiff imagery is read and written using [rasterio](https://rasterio.readthedocs.io/en/latest/)

 ### Getting set up video